There are over 160 computers and 7 printers available to students.

 Can I copy programs on the workstations and take them home to use on my own computer?

 No. Under no circumstances will software piracy be condoned.
 However, the Computer Science Department has a license with Microsoft that may permit you to install certain software on your home computer.
-Contact the departmental office (KOM 306) for more information.
+Contact the Lab Manager for more information.

 What kind of media does each machine use?